Reliance Future-proofs retail arm as it seeks to woo investors

 Shares in its rivals reflected as much on Monday.

-Avenue Supermarts, which runs popular grocery chain DMart, fell as much as 5.4% while Aditya Birla Fashion and Retail closed 2.6% down and V-Mart Retail lost 4.4%.
+Avenue Supermarts (AVEU.NS), which runs popular grocery chain DMart, fell as much as 5.4% while Aditya Birla Fashion and Retail (ADIA.NS) closed 2.6% down and V-Mart Retail (VMAR.NS) lost 4.4%.

+Shares in Reliance rose in early trade but closed 1.7% down, in line with the broader market .NSEI as a fresh border flare-up between India and China outweighed initial optimism from a further opening of the economy after coronavirus lockdowns. [.BO]

 JioMart, the new Reliance e-commerce venture that offers free express delivery from neighbourhood stores, will also gain a leg-up from the Future Group deal thanks to a wider wholesale supplier base.

-JioMart delivers groceries, apparel and electronics in more than 200 cities, challenging established online retailers such as Amazon’s India unit and Walmart’s Flipkart.
+JioMart delivers groceries, apparel and electronics in more than 200 cities, challenging established online retailers such as Amazon’s (AMZN.O) India unit and Walmart’s (WMT.N) Flipkart.

 “Reliance has essentially removed one competitor from the market and added Future’s loyal customer base to its own portfolio,” said Harminder Sahni, founder of retail consultancy Wazir Advisors.